 \subsubsection{Gait scheduler}

-The gait scheduler is logically decoupled from the generation of reference trajectories and determines if each leg is either in swing or in stance $({\delta}_i)$ at each time instance for the entire gait cycle as shown in Fig. \ref{fig:gaitScheduler} (left).
+The gait scheduler is logically decoupled from the reference trajectory generation and determines if a leg is either in swing or in stance $({\delta}_i)$ at each time instance for the entire gait cycle as shown in Fig. \ref{fig:gaitScheduler} (left).

 The leg duty factor $D_i$ and offsets $o_i$ can be used to encode different gaits such as crawl, trot and pace.
-The gait scheduler implements a time parametrization $s$ (\textit{stride phase}) which is normalized about the cycle time duration $T_\mathrm{c}$ such that the leg duty factor $D_i$ and offsets $o_i$ are independent from the cycle time.
-Time parametrization $s$ is reset at the end of each cycle resulting in a sawtooth pattern.
-Once we have defined $s$, we can expresses the value of $\delta$ for leg $i$ as
+The gait scheduler implements a time parametrization $s \in [0,1]$ (\textit{stride phase}) which is normalized about the cycle time duration $T_\mathrm{c}$ such that the leg duty factor $D_i$ and offsets $o_i$ are independent from the cycle time.
+Each trigger $l^\mathrm{tr}_i$ (red flag in Fig. \ref{fig:gaitScheduler} (left)) corresponds to a new lift-off event.

-Changing the gait cycle duration changes the slope of $s$ resulting in different frequencies of the swing events.

-The gait scheduler also computes the default swing duration, $T_{\mathrm{sw}_i}^\mathrm{d}$ according to the duty factor $D_i$.
-Note that since the gait schedule of leg $i$ is normalized between 0 and 1, to recover the real swing duration $T_\mathrm{sw}^\mathrm{d}$ one needs to multiply it by the cycle duration $T_\mathrm{c}$.
-Each trigger $l^\mathrm{tr}_i$ corresponds to a new lift-off event.